Harding-University-Senior-Design/RC-Hovercraft/Dependencies/PWM Generation/Readme for PWM Depenency.txt

 This dependency is ONLY intended for use with Microchip's PIC24FJ128GA202 microcontroller.
 Use with any other microcontroller is not guaranteed to work--and may actually damage the component.

-6 pins are assigned modules in this dependency.
-There are only 6 OC modules on this PIC, which is why only up to 6 pins can be used.
+Up to 6 pins are assigned modules in this dependency.
+Each OC module can be initialized independently, so you only have to use the number of modules you need.

 RP0 (Pin 4):	OC Module 1, used to generate a PWM signal RP1 (Pin 5):	OC Module 2, used to generate a PWM signal